 The improving trend symbols are used for sites that show an improving trend in water quality and are either classified as 'very likely improving' or 'likely improving'.
 For the five groundwater quality indicators on LAWA, an improvement is a decrease in values over time.

 A 'very likely improving' trend is given when there is 90 - 100% likelihood of an improving trend.
 A 'likely improving' trend is given when there is 67 - 90% likelihood of an improving trend.
-The lower certainty reflects the fact that while there is an indication of an improving trend, there is less statistical support for it.
+The lower likelihood reflects the fact that while there is an indication of an improving trend, there is less statistical support for it.

 This classification is given to sites where there is insufficient evidence to confidently determine if water quality is showing an improving or degrading trend.
-An indeterminate trend means that the data do not show an upward or downward trend direction with sufficient statistical certainty.
+An indeterminate trend means that the data do not show an upward or downward trend direction with sufficient statistical likelihood.

 |Very likely degrading trend||Likely degrading trend|

 The degrading trend symbols are used for sites that show a degrading trend in water quality and are either classified as 'very likely degrading' or 'likely degrading'.
 For the five groundwater quality indicators on LAWA, a degrading trend is an increase in values over time.